Activities

 Our location is different to the environment that you are familiar with.
 Take your time take in all that is new.
 Tá fáilte romhat!

-You are in an Irish speaking part of our country and you will be most welcome to practice the Irish you have and indeed build on what you have.
+You are in an Irish-speaking part of our country and you will be most welcome to practice the Irish you have and indeed build on what you have.
 We can provide assistants and teachers as required.
 Má tá suim ag do ghrúpa Gaeilge a labhairt beidh fáilte romhat!

 Most families on the island have a small farm with cows, horses, donkeys, goats and some sheep.
 In the past their footprint on the environment was light because they depended on their environment for everything.
-They grew their own food, caught their own fish made their own baskets etc..
+They grew their own food, caught their own fish made their own baskets using willow etc..

 We suggest that you use Our Lodge to explore this unique Island landscape at your own pace.
 We can organise guides as required.
 Good runners or walking boots are a must!.
 The runners are lighter and may be better to allow you choose your step as you make your way over uneven terrain.